priyankav89/Note-taker/README.md

 USAGE

-When the user open the Note Taker application,Then the user is presented with a landing page with a link to a notes page.
+When the user open the Note Taker application,then the user is presented with a landing page with a link to a notes page.

-WHEN the user click on the link to the notes page,Then the user is presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column.
+When the user click on the link to the notes page,then the user is presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column.

-When the user enter a new note title and the note’s text,then a Save icon appears in the navigation at the top of the page.
+When the user enter a new note title and the note’s text,then a Save icon 💾 appears in the navigation at the top of the page.

-When the user click on the Save icon,then the new note that is entered is saved and appears in the left-hand column with the other existing notes.
+When the user click on the Save icon 💾 ,then the new note that is entered is saved and appears in the left-hand column with the other existing notes.

 When the user click on an existing note in the list in the left-hand column,then that note appears in the right-hand column.

-When the user click on the Write icon in the navigation at the top of the page,then the user presented with empty fields to enter a new note title and the note’s text in the right-hand column.
+When the user click on the plus icon ➕ in the navigation at the top of the page,then the user presented with empty fields to enter a new note title and the note’s text in the right-hand column.

 TESTING